IMPORTANT - BRING YOUR OWN LAPTOP WITH WINDOWS

 Mandatory Laptop Hardware Requirements

-During the workshop, you will be connecting to one of the most hostile networks on planet Earth!
+During the workshop, you will be connecting to one of the most hostile networks on Earth!
 Your laptop might be attacked.
 Do not have any sensitive data stored on the system.
 SANS is not responsible for your system if someone in the class attacks it in the workshop.

 If you have additional questions about the laptop specifications, please contact email@example.com.